 Other State Grant Programs

 Assumption College participates in other state grant programs available to non-MA resident students.
-These following states have grant programs that are portable to out-of-state schools: Connecticut, Pennsylvania, Rhode Island and Vermont.
+These following states have grant programs that are portable to out-of-state schools: Pennsylvania and Vermont.
 Awards from these states will not be added to your financial aid package until official notification of eligibility from the state's agency is received (generally occurring during the summer months).
 For more information on eligibility requirements and deadlines, please contact the scholarship agency in your home state.

 Scholarships may also be available through sources such as religious and civic organizations, banks, credit unions, your parents' employer or local businesses.
 Check with your guidance counselor for help researching potential scholarship sources.
 Remember, you should not have to pay to find potential scholarships.